 - Learn to complete the cycle every time (daily, weekly) and secure the results.

 Before diving deep into tools or data models, this three-day masterclass will provide a valuable overview of the playing field.
 And it will hand you all the ingredients required to achieve success with data warehousing and data governance.

 There are group discussions and practical assignments during every day of the course, creating an ideal combination of theory and practice.
-After completing this course, you’ll receive a Passionned Academy certificate and a copy of The Intelligent Organization signed by the author, Daan van Beek.
+After completing this course, you’ll receive a Passionned Academy certificate and a copy of Data Science for Decision-Makers signed by the author, Daan van Beek.

 “Excellent.
 The Passionned Group provided me with an understanding & best practices and approaches that help me feel that a BI strategy + a DWH are within reach.”